Daxrokz10/JavaScript/DOG API/README.md

 - Loader animation while fetching images
 - Success and error toast notifications
 - Responsive and clean design

-## How to Use
-1. Open `index.html` in your browser.
-2. Wait for the breed list to load in the dropdown.
-3. Select a breed from the dropdown to see a random image of that breed.
-4. A loader will appear while the image loads, and a toast will notify you of success or failure.

 ## Tech Stack
 - HTML5